FZJ-JSC/JUBE/docs/advanced.rst

 Inside the ``platform`` directory you will find some example benchmark independet platform configuration files for the supercomputers at
 Forschungszentrum Jülich.

-To avoid writting of long include-pathes every time you run a platform independent benchmark you can store the include-path inside your input file.
+To avoid writting long include-pathes every time you run a platform independent benchmark, you can store the include-path inside your input file.
 This can be mixed using the tagging-feature:

 .. code-block:: xml